FTC disclosure tour-de-force here. The following article was last updated on Dec 4, 2025 ...

 Rider aids for motorcycles started showing up in the late 1980s.
 ABS was first available on the BMW K100 in 1988 and then the 1990 Honda Pan European.
 Traction control for production motorcycles was first available with the BMW K1 in 1988.

-You'd think this makes modern motorcycles safer and, in the case of performance-oriented motorcycles, outperform motorcycles like my friend's Repsol Honda, which is nearly old enough for an antique license plate.
+You'd think this makes modern motorcycles safer and, in the case of performance-oriented motorcycles, that they would outperform motorcycles like my friend's Repsol Honda, which is nearly old enough for an antique license plate.
 But has there been an improvement?

 Rider Aids Or Not, How Much Have Motorcycles Changed?

 In the case of sportbikes, they've changed less than you'd imagine over the last couple of decades.
-For instance, rim diameters have been standardized with only minor width changes on the Honda Fireblades (which started out as a CBR900RR) since 1996.
+For instance, manufacturers have standardized rim diameters on the Honda Fireblades (which started out as a CBR900RR) since 1996, with only minor width changes.
 Weight for the Fireblade has also varied less than expected.
-The first Fireblade identified as a thousand, the 1996 CBR929RR, weighed 454lbs wet, a nearly identical weight as the 2022 CBR1000RR-R, which weighs 455lbs wet.
+The first Fireblade identified as a thousand, the 1996 CBR929RR, weighed 454 lbs wet, a weight nearly identical to the 2022 CBR1000RR-R, which weighs 455 lbs wet.
 Rake and trail along with wheelbase for my friend's Repsol and the new Fireblade are similar ...

 2005 wheelbase: 55.6"